 Twenty-five hard wet miles on a close-reach took us to our waypoint six miles off Low Rocky Point Lighthouse, which we reached by the goodness of karma at one AM.
 Its single flash gave me great satisfaction when I thought we’d almost given up.

 Jude and I then swopped positions.
 Me into her warm rocky-rolly bed.
 Jude into the cold to keep lookout and keep us tracking for our next important waypoint.
-Jude did a marvellous job while I rested, gaining a couple extra miles to weather while maintaining ship’s speed.
-When I arose, Banyandah was tracking ten miles off Hibbs Point with our destination Cape Sorell lying due north, only twenty-five miles away.
+Jude did a marvellous job gaining a couple extra miles to weather while I rested.
+When I arose, Banyandah was tracking ten miles off Hibbs Point with our destination Cape Sorell due north, only twenty-five miles away.

 I’d love to write that we were safe.
 But Nature is always in command and let us know this in the 6 AM weather report.
 An early change would arrive before noon, a change back to the northwest that would strengthen into a gale by nightfall.
 By this time, the seas had settled into a regular rhythm.
-Seabirds, both the erratic flying mutton-birds and aloff, graceful albatross, were skimming the wave tops looking for breakfast as the wind began to ease.
+Seabirds, both the erratic flying mutton-birds and graceful albatross, were skimming the wave tops looking for breakfast while the wind eased.

 This salty tale ends on a high note, not only of success but also, instead of battling a fierce outgoing current as expected through Hells Gate, Banyandah raced into safety at high speed.
 Usually, heavy rains and a rising barometer would send water out the Gate at up to a hefty five knots.